 Kubernetes hosts several packaged and pre-integrated data and data science frameworks on the same cluster.
 These are usually scalable or they auto-scale, and they’re defined/managed with a declarative approach: specify what your requirements are and the service will continuously seek to satisfy them, which provides resiliency and minimizes manual intervention.

 Kubeflow is an open source project that groups leading relevant K8 frameworks.
-Kubeflow components include Jupyter notebooks, Kubeflow Pipeline (workflow and experiment management), scalable training services (for Tensorflow, PyTourch, Horovod, MXNet, Chainer), model serving solutions, and Iguazio’s serverless framework (Nuclio.
+Kubeflow components include Jupyter notebooks, Kubeflow Pipelines (workflow and experiment management), scalable training services (for Tensorflow, PyTourch, Horovod, MXNet, Chainer), model serving solutions, and Iguazio’s open source serverless framework Nuclio.
 Kubeflow also offers examples and pre-integrated/tested components.

 In addition to typical data science tools, Kubernetes can host data analytics tools such as Spark or Presto, various databases and monitoring/logging solutions such as Prometheus, Grafana, Elastic Search, etc. It also enables the use of serverless functions (i.e. auto built/deployed/scaled code like AWS Lambda) for a variety of data-related tasks or APIs/model serving, read more on that in my post (Serverless: Can It Simplify Data Science Projects?).